 - Begin by preheating the oven to 400.
-Once the oven is preheated, peel, de-seed, and chop the butternut squash into bite sized chunks.
-Place on the baking sheet and cover with the coconut aminos.
-Toss and place in the oven to bake for 25-30 minutes, or until the squash has caramelized.
+Once the oven is preheated, peel, de-seed, and chop the butternut squash into bite-sized chunks.
+Place on a sheet pan and drizzle with the coconut aminos.
+Toss and ensure all the pieces are evenly coated.
+Place the sheet pan in the oven to bake for 25-30 minutes, or until the squash is tender and has caramelized.

-- Make the dressing by combining the coconut aminos, tahini, stone ground mustard, and water together.
+- Make the dressing by combining the coconut aminos, tahini, dijon mustard, and water together in a small bowl.
 Whisk until smooth.

 - Once the butternut squash has caramelized and the quinoa is done, assemble the salad.
-Add the spring mix to the bowl, then add the butternut squash,. quinoa, pomegranate, and chopped walnuts.
-Toss.
-Pour the dressing over the salad, toss again, and enjoy!
+Add the spring mix to the large serving bowl, then add the butternut squash, quinoa, pomegranate, and chopped walnuts.
+Toss before pouring the dressing over the salad, toss again lightly, and enjoy!

 Related Vegan Salad Recipes: